 “I was immediately fixated on the cameras in the display cases.”

-When I was 11 years old, I happened to pass a store called Alfie’s camera.
-I was out with my mom during the holiday break from school and what I saw in the window was absolutely fascinating.
-I left my mom, wandered in, and was immediately fixated on the cameras in the display cases and all of the interesting darkroom equipment.
-The pictures on the walls of Alfie’s were amazingly colorful, crystal clear, and unlike anything I’d ever seen.
+When I was 11 years old, I was out with my mom during the holidays and we happened to pass a camera store that had an amazing window display of photography equipment.
+What I saw in the window was absolutely fascinating.
+I left my mom, wandered in, and was immediately fixated on all of the different cameras and lenses in the display cases.
+The pictures on the walls that were made with those cameras and lenses were amazingly colorful, crystal clear, and unlike anything I’d ever seen.
 When my mom came to retrieve me, I didn’t want to leave.

 From that day, I knew that I always wanted to hold a camera.

-The next day I embarked on a 20-mile bus ride to the legendary Studio City Camera Exchange where I hoped to find out more about photography—and, if I could reasonably put an expensive camera on my Christmas list.
+The next day I embarked on a 20-mile bus ride to the legendary Studio City Camera Exchange where I hoped to find out more about photography—and, if I could reasonably put an expensive camera on my holiday wish list.

 “Photography isn’t something you do, it’s often who you become.”

-Every year since, January reminds me of how photography isn’t something you do, it’s often who you become.
-The quest to learn new things and discover new techniques is just as fresh for me today as when I first walked into Alfie’s.
+Every year reminds me of how photography isn’t something you do, it’s often who you become.
+The quest to learn new things and discover new techniques is just as fresh for me today as when I first walked into that first camera store.
 The desire to grow as a photographer simply never goes away.
 And that’s one of the greatest qualities about photography: It never needs to go away.
 Becoming the photographer you were meant to be is always a possibility.

-Primarily through workshops, I plan to connect with many photographers this year.
-There is also a very good possibility that I’ll be mentoring a small group of photographers one-on-one.
+Primarily through workshops, I plan to connect with many new photographers this year.
+There is also a very good possibility that I’ll be mentoring a small number of photographers one-on-one.
 Both opportunities are deeply exciting because witnessing talented people find their path is unlike anything I experience through shooting.

-My first workshop of the year is the Popular Photography Mentor Series in Austin, Texas March 24-26.
-The workshop is a fantastic opportunity to learn new techniques, meet other photographers, try new gear, and enjoy the food and weirdness of Austin.
+Quality workshops are a fantastic opportunity to learn new techniques, meet other photographers, try new gear, and enjoy the company of other photographers who share your passion.
 It may also be where you discover the photographer you were meant to be.
-I truly hope to meet you there!
-(The Mentor Series also offers a discount if you use the code JT50 when you register!)
+I truly hope to meet you at one of the workshops I’ll be a part of this year.